Buttigieg camp hits back after Biden claims he ‘stole’ health care plan

 Biden’s been asked numerous times about Buttigieg during his bus tour, which kicked off during the Thanksgiving holiday weekend.
 But his critical comments on Monday were his strongest to date.

-Fox News reached out to the Buttigieg campaign, but top officials passed on directly responding to the vice president’s jabs.
+Fox News reached out to the Buttigieg campaign, but top officials passed on directly responding to the former vice president’s jabs.

 Biden also took aim at Warren, dismissing her rise in the polls during the summer and autumn.